tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/SDK 文档/常规集成（无 UI 库）/群组相关/群组管理（iOS）_intl_en.md

 ## FAQs

-### 1. Can a live streaming group (AVChatRoom) continue to receive messages after it was disconnected and then reconnected?
+### 1. Can an audio-video group (AVChatRoom) continue to receive messages after it was disconnected and then reconnected?
-Yes, but since live streaming group (AVChatRoom) does not support storing message history in the cloud, it cannot pull the messages that were sent when it was disconnected.
+Yes, but since an audio-video group (AVChatRoom) does not support storing message history in the cloud, it cannot pull the messages that were sent when it was disconnected.

 ### 2. Why doesn’t the group receive notifications when a user joins or quits the group?
 Verify the group type:
-- Temporary meeting group (Meeting) does not support member change notifications.
+- Meeting group (Meeting) does not support member change notifications.
-- Live streaming group (AVChatRoom) can receive up to 40 messages per second, therefore it prioritizes the receiving and sending of high-priority messages and discards messages with the lowest priority first once the frequency limit is exceeded.
+- Audio-video group (AVChatRoom) can receive up to 40 messages per second, therefore it prioritizes the receiving and sending of high-priority messages and discards messages with the lowest priority first once the frequency limit is exceeded.

-### 3. Why does the unread count of temporary meeting group (Meeting) remain at 0?
+### 3. Why does the unread count of meeting group (Meeting) remain at 0?
-Temporary meeting group (Meeting) and live streaming group (AVChatRoom) are designed for conference and live streaming scenarios respectively, and they do not support the unread count feature.
+Meeting group (Meeting) and audio-video group (AVChatRoom) are designed for conference and live streaming scenarios respectively, and they do not support the unread count feature.